Dhvani-intwala/India-Independence/README.md

   ## Credits
   ### **References**

-  Some of the texts and images  for the Home page and Our History page was taken from different search results from Google/Bing.
+  Some of the texts and images  for the Home page and History page was taken from different search results from Google/Bing.

   - References for images:
       - Index page: